HypnoBirthing: How It works, Techniques And Benefits

 The Bradley Method educates expecting women on labor, birth, and postpartum, including ways to stay healthy during pregnancy, and discusses the risks associated with medication use during labor.
 In contrast, HypnoBirthing does not elaborate on the complications, medication use, or cesarean surgery, as its philosophy believes that discussing these issues may instill fear in some pregnant women.

-The success of the Bradley Method relies heavily on the trainer or coach who must support the pregnant woman throughout the process.
+The success of the Bradley method birth relies heavily on the trainer or coach who must support the pregnant woman throughout the process.
 On the other hand, HypnoBirthing does not require a trainer or coach.
 Still, it recommends the woman have a support person like the baby’s father, a family member, or a friend present during training and labor (4).

 Frequently Asked Questions